Real Estate Investment Strategy, AI Models, & Data Analytics: US Multifamily in April 2026

 – Past participants in the program

-Real Estate Investment Strategy & Data Analytics: US Multifamily & Rental Housing Niches in 2024
+Real Estate Investment Strategy, AI Models, & Data Analytics: US Multifamily in April 2026

 Online